Top 10 Dogs Good With Children Part II

 The Pembroke is very intelligent, quick, active, and exceedingly bold.
 It is thoroughly devoted and protective of its family, defending its home at any cost.
 It barks occasionally, but makes a good watchdog.

 One of my neighbors owns a Pembroke Welsh Corgi and seems active.
 I don’t think my neighbor has him quite under control as I see the Corgi often pulling his handler in whichever direction he wants to go.
-He has also met both my dogs and is friendly with them, although the owner has told me that he will sometimes growl at strange dogs as a dominance thing.
+He has also met both my dogs and is friendly with them, although the owner has told me that he will sometimes growl at strange dogs as a dominant thing.

 Energy Level: 2